leago62/leago62.github.io/projects/CookHelp.md

 with and my own ingredient inventory.
 It will hopefully minimize the amount of items I would need to buy and my overall food waste.

+Next Step: Set up foreign keys to connect my tables.
+Study NLP methods nd then implement one to take out the important ingredient information from any written recipe source.

 Goals: My goal is to be able to build this dataset using SQL to grow my knowledge of databases and the SQL language.
 I also hope to be able to directly take recipe information from images and websites and add it into the database.